Aquatic Invasive Species

 Aquatic Invasive Species Stamp

-An Aquatic Invasive Species (AIS) Stamp fee will be collected from any person who registers a vessel or renews a vessel registration in Connecticut.
-Boaters with out of state registrations who boat on Connecticut inland waters will also be required to pay an AIS fee.
+Any person who operates a motorboat or personal watercraft on Connecticut’s inland waters are required to purchase an Aquatic Invasive Species (AIS) Stamp through DEEP’s Online Outdoor Licensing System or wherever fishing licenses are sold.
+This applies to both Connecticut residents and out-of-state boaters.
+To determine if your vessel needs to be registered, DEEP's Boat Registration webpage has additional information.
 The AIS Stamp is proof that you have paid a fee dedicated to the Connecticut Lakes, Rivers, and Ponds Preservation account.
 Funds aggregated from these fees will be used for projects involving the restoration and rehabilitation of lakes, ponds, and rivers, treatment to control AIS and cyanobacteria, and education and outreach programs to promote AIS awareness in Connecticut.
 Connecticut boaters who do not purchase the AIS Stamp upon registration of their vessel are subject to a fine of $103.
 Anyone intending to operate an out-of-state registered vessel on Connecticut inland waters also must purchase an AIS Stamp.

 The importation, transportation, sale, purchase, cultivation or distribution of a number of invasive plants including the following aquatic plants is prohibited*.
 Violators can be fined $50 per plant!
 (CGA 22a-381d)